ZeppelinBot/Zeppelin/README.md

 3. Make a copy of `bot.env.example` and `api.env.example` (removing the `.example` suffix), fill in the values.
   There are defaults for your convenience, feel free to replace these.

-4. Setup the database schema, use `npm run migrate-dev`.
+4. Setup the database: `npm run migrate-dev`

+5. To start the backend, there are two alternatives:
+    - **It is recommended** to use `npm run watch` for development.
+This will automatically restart on save
-5. Run `npm run build` followed by the desired start script:
+    - Run `npm run build` followed by the desired start script:
-    - **Recommended** is to use `npm run watch`, this starts both the bot and api server and automatically restarts on save.
       - `npm run start-bot-dev` to start the bot.
       - `start-api-dev` to start the api server.

 6. On the first run you need to add your guild to the `allowed_guilds` table, otherwise the bot leaves on next restart.
   Use the following queries (replacing the all-caps variables):